Measuring Fair Value for Crypto Assets in Markets that Never Close

 Fair value guidance for accounting purposes is derived from specific accounting standards that focus solely on the accounting concept of fair value–ASC 820 and IFRS 13 (for US GAAP and IFRS, respectively).
 These standards were developed at a time when both the FASB and the IASB were working together to develop joint requirements on a series of topics.
 Therefore, the key approaches are very similar, if not identical, in most cases.
 Notably, both standards lay out the principles for fair value, but do not give a precise recipe for calculating it.
 To be fair, there are some prescriptive elements, but they are fewer than one would think.
 Both standards are also consistent in the idea that fair value should be informative.

-Below are some of the main ingredients in the US GAAP and IFRS standards for establishing fair value for actively-traded assets (and liabilities):
+Below are some of the main ingredients in the US GAAP and IFRS standards for establishing fair value for actively traded assets (and liabilities):

 1. Apply a market-based, orderly transaction approach;